 We performed a comparison between OpsRamp and PRTG Network Monitor based on real PeerSpot user reviews.

-Find out in this report how the two IT Infrastructure Monitoring solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of OpsRamp is the creation of the dashboards of the infrastructure for the CPU memory and SQL servers.
-Additionally, URL monitoring through Selenium scripting and the availability dashboard is useful."
+Find out in this report how the two IT Infrastructure Monitoring solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The technical support is fantastic, and they are fast to respond."

 "The feature we found most valuable in OpsRamp is alert generation because whenever there is any kind of spike on any virtual machine, the solution generates alerts based on the thresholds we implemented.
 We have integrated our ideas and tools with OpsRamp, so alerts are generated, then we notify the customers.
 That's the main feature we like about OpsRamp because we don't have to monitor each resource.
 Instead, OpsRamp does the monitoring for us, and it generates the alerts based on the thresholds."